pascallaliberte/modestjs.works/_book/part-2/the-js-gradient.md

 You can go further.

 You can automatically add event handlers to input fields.
-You can have event handlers affect more than controller at a time.
-The HTML tells defines what JS should be fired, and the JS just responds automatically.
+You can have event handlers affect more than one controller at a time.
+The HTML defines what JS should be fired, and the JS just responds automatically.

-Here's a bit of server-generated HTML whose behaviro will be automatically orchestrated via Stimulus:
+Here's a bit of server-generated HTML whose behaviour will be automatically orchestrated via Stimulus:

 ```html
 <input type="number" value="1"